 Myth: Light coloured honey is of superior quality.

-Fact: Colour of the natural honey ranges from light watery colour to dark amber colour.
+Fact: The colour of the natural honey ranges from light watery colour to dark amber colour.
 It mainly depends on the source of the flower.
 Irrespective of colour all types of natural honey have nutritional and medicinal benefits.

 Myth: Thick & Non-flowing honey is of superior quality.